CERTIFIED PEER SPECIALIST (cPS) TRAINING (CPS 200)

-The Mental Health Association of Southeastern Pennsylvania is home of the Institute for Recovery and Community Integration.
+Mental Health Partnerships is home of the Institute for Recovery.
 The Institute has been authorized by the State Office of Mental Health and Substance Abuse Services to train and certify Peer Support Specialists and Peer Support Supervisors in the Commonwealth of Pennsylvania since 2007.
 We have trained over 3500 Certified Peer Specialists and 1200 CPS Supervisors.

 Both the 10 day/75 hour CPS curriculum and the 2 day/13.5 hour CPS Supervisor course are constructed within a three-part framework, emphasizing:

 The content of the CPS and CPS Supervisor courses centers on the recovery model of behavioral health and on the core values and practices guiding peer-to-peer emotional and psychological wellness.
 By relating these concepts to the learner’s personal experiences, the courses ensure a deep and personally meaningful understanding of peer support as a tool for ongoing recovery and development.
 The courses are trauma informed, and rooted in an anti-oppression/liberation framework.
 We believe that this training structure promotes independence, advocacy and activism, self-awareness and reflection and, a critical analysis of the impact of social determinants on the health and wellbeing of self and others.

 2. Essential Skills of Peer Support and Peer Support Supervision